MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/portal-faq.md

 ### Portal does not load and displays a generic error page (Server Error in "/" application)

-This issue can be caused by a variety of reasons like when a portal is not able to connect to the underlying [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] organization, [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] organization doesn't exist or its URL has changed, when request to [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] organization is timed out, and so on.
+This issue can be caused by a variety of reasons like when a portal is not able to connect to the underlying Dynamics 365 organization, Dynamics 365 organization doesn't exist or its URL has changed, when request to Dynamics 365 organization is timed out, and so on.
 When you run the portal checker tool, it will try to determine the exact reason and will point you to the correct mitigation.

-Below is a list of most common causes and their correspondng mitigation steps:
+Below is a list of most common causes and their corresponding mitigation steps:

 #### URL of the connected Dynamics 365 for Customer Engagement organization has changed

-This happens when the URL of [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] organization is changed by a user after portal is provisioned against the organization.
+This happens when the URL of Dynamics 365 organization is changed by a user after portal is provisioned against the organization.
 To fix this issue, update the Dynamics 365 URL:

 1. Go to the Dynamics 365 Administration Center page and select the **Applications** tab.
 2. Select the name of the portal that you want to reset, and then select **Manage**.